-“He's the most photographed bull in Seville,” she explains, drawing another slab of flesh beneath her knife.
+“He's the most photographed bull in Seville,” she explains, slashing flesh beneath her knife.

 “Very good,” she drops the meat onto the scales.
 “A very good fight.”